 Jacob grew up fishing a variety of waters in Texas hill country rivers and the coast.
 He began his fly fishing journey at the age of 15, quickly going from a casual way to spend the weekend with family and friends, to a true pursuit of passion for each new river and each new fish.
 A move to Colorado in 2016 expanded that pursuit and chasing trout became second nature.
 The goal to become a guide soon evolved.
 With a contagious fun-loving personality and a love for teaching others the art of fly fishing, Western Slope Colorado became the perfect backdrop for his new home.
 "In this beautiful landscape of Sw Colorado, I will always make sure we are having a good time, learn something new about fly fishing with the goal of catching those beautiful Colorado trout".

 A native to Colorado, Marisa Murphy, our SUP (Stand Up Paddle) Guide has a deep passion for the sport.
-She has been paddling on rivers, surfing ocean waves and enjoying flat water for over 6 years.
-When the ocean isn’t near by, Marisa and her husband surf the wake of their boat on the SUP boards.
-Marisa’s next adventure is to merge her love for fly fishing with standing on a paddle board…we shall see.
-For now her favorite SUP activities are paddling thru the riffles of the Lower Gunnison River and enjoying the scenic Ridgway Reservoir and being amidst all of the bird life.
+She has been paddling on rivers, surfing ocean waves, and enjoying flat water for over 15 years.
+When the ocean isn’t nearby, Marisa loves to surf the wake any chance she gets.
+Marisa’s next adventure is to merge her love for fly fishing with standing on a paddleboard…we shall see.
+For now, her favorite SUP activities are paddling through the riffles of the Lower Gunnison River, enjoying the scenic Ridgway Reservoir, and being in the midst of all the birdlife.